shotleft/zondo-knowledge-graph/README.md

 ## ```kg_builder```

-The ```kg_builder``` folder contains all the required dataclasses, functions and methods that were used to build and test the knowledge graph.
+This folder contains all the required dataclasses, functions and methods that were used to build and test the knowledge graph.
 What follows is an overview of the role of each one:

 #### ```kg/kg_dataclasses.py```

 Includes data classes for structuring key elements:

+Information extraction:

-- __Article__ used to hold per-article information extracted from the text
+- __Article__
     - __NamedEntity__
     - __CrCluster__ (containing __Mention__)
     - __Relation__
     - __EntityLink__

+Building the KG:

 - __KGData__ used to create an instance of a KG
     - __KGEntity__
     - __KGRelation__

- Also includes methods to export to Label Studio to facilitate creation of the HITL dataset.
+ It also includes methods to export to Label Studio to facilitate creation of the HITL dataset.

 #### ```kg/kg_processing.py```

-Includes all the functions required to build / extend a KG, article by article, from an Article class instance.
+Includes all the functions required to build and/or extend a KG, article by article, from an Article class instance.
 The main algorithm is ```update_kg_from_article``` which calls the sub-algorithm ```process_entity``` which includes performing EL where possible (up to a maximum of 5 retries).

-Also includes methods ```prepare_kg_neo4j_files``` and ```prepare_kg_nx_files``` to export the KGData instance to the appropriate formats to be read in by neo4j and NetworkX library respectively.
+It also includes methods ```prepare_kg_neo4j_files``` and ```prepare_kg_nx_files``` to export the KGData instance to the appropriate formats to be read in by neo4j and the NetworkX library respectively.

 #### ```ner/ner_base.py```